bianca574/birthday_animation/README.md

 # Birthday Animation 🎂🎈

-A fun and colorful birthday animation made with HTML, CSS, and JavaScript.
+A fun and colorful birthday animation.

 ## 🌐 Live Demo